ceroxlol/LightsOnIAmHome/README.md

 # LightsOnIAmHome

-Small python script for scanning after a phone device connected to the wifi.
-Then turning on the lights automatically once per day via access to the hue bridge.
+Python to automatically turn on the lights based on ip addresses for e.g. your cellphone and wether the sun is already set or not.
+If a certain device is connecting to your wifi and this device has been away for a longer period of time, the script automatically turns on predefined hue lamps.

 ### Prerequisites
 - Static IP for the hue bridge.
-- MAC address of your device.
+- IP addresses of your devices.
 - Install arp-scan for scanning your lan environment.
 	`sudo apt-get install arp-scan`
 - Install philips hue library.
 	`pip3 install phue`
-- Install yeelight library.
+- (Optional:) Install yeelight library.
 	`pip3 install yeelight`
+- Devices need to be in the same network as your bridge.

 ### Setup
-You need to fill in some parameters first, before you can use this script.
-- Insert your device's mac or ip address instead of 'xx:xx:xx:xx:xx:xx'.
+Upon start, the script is creating a configuration file which will then be used during runtime.
+It will ask you for:
+- The polling time.
+The amount of seconds the script sleeps until it scans for your devices another time.
+- The ip addresses from the devices you want to scan for.
+You can set up any amount of devices you want to scan for.
+Of course this data is only persisted in the conf file / during runtime.
+- The names of your hue devices (the ones used in your hue app on your smartphone).
-- Insert the ip address of your hue bridge into bridge_ip.
-If you don't want to assign a static ip, feel free to call the program with the corresponding ip.
+- The (static) ip address of your hue bridge.
-- Fill in your Devices.
-If you want to only adjust one device, leave out the parenthesis.
-For further choices go to https://github.com/studioimaginaire/phue
-- Hand over the time in the format "HH:MM" from which the lights shall trigger for the day.

 ### Run
 The program can be run by executing
-`python3 lightson.py POLLING_TIME HH:MM [DEVICE_ADRESS] [BRIDGE_IP]`
-DEVICE_ADRESS and BRIDGE_IP are optional and my be constantly written into the python file.
-You might need to add `sudo -u YOUR_USER` to execute the program with priviledged rights as the subprocess execution needs those.
+`python3 lightson.py`
+For the first run, the script will create a configuration file.
+This file will be used for subsequent runs.
+In case you want to recreate its content, delete it and restart the script.
+Furthermore, the script will initialize the DeviceInfo object with a date set to yesterday, so as a cold start, the lights will go on even if you start the script past sunset and all your devices are already connected.

+### References
+For further information regarding the `phue` package, please visit https://github.com/studioimaginaire/phue